Major in Asian Studies

 The majors can choose an additional major (double major) in another discipline.
 Courses taken to complete a double major also fulfill the normal requirement for elective units.
 Because the field is so vast, each major works closely with a faculty advisor to design an academic program which meets individual interests, abilities, and career goals.

-All Asian Studies majors must demonstrate second-year proficiency in an Asian language—check out our course listings to study one of our six Southeast Asian languages.
+All Asian Studies majors must demonstrate second-year proficiency in an Asian language.